 A prominent and leading influence of our time, Rebecca Flores is acknowledged as the woman with vitality.
-She is a mental health counselor/expressive art therapist, a philanthropist, an international visual artist, designer, art coach, accomplished author, poet, speaker, educationalist, producer, and TV personality.
+She is a Counselor/Clinician with the use of Expressive Arts, a philanthropist, an international visual artist, designer, art coach, accomplished author, poet, speaker, educationalist, producer, and former TV personality.
 Rebecca has been an artist for most of her life and a gallery owner.
 For years people have been collecting her art and used it as a means for fundraising to help raise funds for causes.

 At age 10, Rebecca had an affinity for painting and writing compositions that won her first award in writing in elementary school.
 As a young girl growing up poverty-stricken in the South Bronx she had dreams and a fascination for the arts, although she helped raise her siblings, she still kept her passion alive.
 She knew in her heart that one day her love for painting, poetry and speaking along with her other talents would later be the Spiritual highlights of her foundation.

 In 200l, 2002 and 2003, Rebecca exhibited her art and was a speaker at the Hispanic American Chamber of Commerce during Business Med Week in Providence.
 In the same year, she was awarded the Community Merit Award for her community participation in the arts at the Providence State House, where Senator Patrick Kennedy and other community leaders presented her with numerous accolades.
 Her daughter Natasha Love, recited the Stars Bangle Banner.
 The following year after the loss of her father she wrote, illustrated and self-published her first book, Elements of Life – Elements de Vida.